ctb/titus-blog/src/2015-eric-davidson-passes-away.rst

 From talking with others, it takes many graduates from Eric's lab about a decade to recover from the experience and re-engage with him;
 since I defended in 2006, I still hadn't quite gotten there.
-In fact, I've only seen Eric a few times in the intervening years, because when I graduated I moved on to working in other fields.
+In fact, I'd only seen Eric a few times in the intervening years, because when I graduated I moved on to working in other fields.
 It's sad to think that I won't have a chance to talk with him ever again.

 One strong memory of Eric was his availability: he was always available to talk science.
-Eric was incredibly busy with running a lab of 25-30 people and always had several papers and grants on the burner, but he always made time for his lab members.
+Eric was incredibly busy with running a lab of 25-30 people and inevitably had several papers and grants on the burner, but he always made time for his lab members, and never seemed rushed when talking about science.
 As a graduate student, this was incredibly welcoming - you never got the sense that he didn't have time for you and your science.
 Come to think of it, this was pretty much Eric's defining characteristic: he was all about the science.
 I don't think I've ever been in as rigorous an intellectual space as when I was in his lab for graduate school, and that level of intellectualism is something I strive to recreate in myself and in my own lab on a daily basis.
+From the Facebook comments on his passing, this is a common theme for those who went through his lab.

-It's hard to convey the totality of someone as complex as Eric was, but this video does a pretty good job.
+It's hard to convey the totality of someone as complex as Eric, but this video does a pretty good job.
 Watch it all the way through to the end if you can -- it's a good story. https://www.youtube.com/watch?v=EtCHJ0cyYXE

 RIP, boss.